 With the outline of the Houses of Parliament and Big Ben barely visible through the mist, I got my self in position and waited for the cars to arrive.
 Seeing them all appear out of the mist was really something.
 It felt like we were transported back in time as the parade of vintage vehicles made their way across the bridge.
 A good number of people had turned up to watch the participants and wave them on, though I think the fog and the early start had kept most away.

 What I found the most fun was just seeing the old cars in action.
 Hearing their engines crack and pop and hiss as they made their way through the city really added to the sense of occasion for the event that first began in 1896.
 A couple of cars broke down on the bridge in front of me which was not a good sign.
 With the notorious Hammer Hill, Burgess Hill and Clayton Hill ahead, the small incline of Westminster Bridge was just a minor bump in comparison to the arduous climbs that lay ahead.
 I hope they made it to the finish line.
+On the plus side there were no smart motorways for them to navigate on their way to the south coast.

 The variety of vintage vehicles making their way over the bridge was impressive.
 Seeing the different designs employed by the likes of Cadillac, De Dion, Delahaye, Ford, Oldsmobile, Panhard, Pierce and Renault, to name just a few, was fascinating.